ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 ## Customizable Dependencies

-Default dependencies implementation that can be customized.
+Here follow a few Default dependencies implementations that can be customized.

 ### CoderProtocol

-It is responsible for the encoding and decoding logic of the Beagle.
-Exposes the `register` method so that it is possible to register new components and actions.
+It is responsible for the encoding and decoding Beagle's logic.
+It exposes the `register` method so that it is possible to register new components and actions.

-Below there is an example of how to register a new component and a custom action:
+Below you can find an example on how to register a new component and a custom action:

 ```swift
 dependencies.coder.register(component: CustomWidget.self)